piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 <img src='https://i.imgur.com/ZeHFXwq.png' width='80%' alt='Good Cmder.'>

+You can also minimize/maximize your active Cmder Windows Quake/Guake style using `Ctrl-~`.

 - **Setup Terminals and Shortcuts in Cmder**
 These are some shortcuts I have setup which help me go around Cmder faster.